 The CPC's recommendations will be presented to the City Council one or more times annually.
 The City Council has the final authority to award funds from Salem's Community Preservation Act Fund.
 It may approve, approve but with a lower level of funding, or reject recommendations.
 The City Council takes a vote on each recommendation.
-You will be notified when the proposal is on the city council agenda for a vote.
-It is suggested that you attend this meeting to answer any questions.
+It is suggested that applicants attend this meeting to answer any questions.
 Members of the public may speak in favor of or against specific recommendations at the public session preceding each Council meeting.